oracle/truffleruby/doc/user/compatibility.md

 # Compatibility

-TruffleRuby aims to be highly compatible with the standard implementation of Ruby, MRI, version 2.4.4, revision 63013.
+TruffleRuby aims to be fully compatible with the standard implementation of Ruby, MRI, version 2.4.4, revision 63013.

+Any incompatibility with MRI is considered a bug, except for rare cases detailed below.
+If you find an incompatibility with MRI, please [report](https://github.com/oracle/truffleruby/issues) it to us.

 Our policy is to match the behaviour of MRI, except where we do not know how to do so with good performance for typical Ruby programs.
 Some features work but